Gentian Root (Gentiana lutea) Extract 30 ml

 History

-Gentian root also played an important role in mythology.
-In the Middle Ages it was used for numerous incantations and rituals, often in place of mandrake which was very expensive in those days.
-In general, Yellow Gentian is considered a symbol of power and strength.
-In the Tyrol there is a saying: Wia die Enzianwurz is koani so stark. – No-one is as strong as the Gentian root.
+Gentian root also played a significant role in mythology.
+In the Middle Ages, it was used in various incantations and rituals, often as a substitute for the expensive mandrake root.
+In general, Yellow Gentian symbolizes power and strength.
+In Tyrol, there’s a saying: “Wia die Enzianwurz is, koani so stark.” – No one is as strong as the gentian root.

 Contra-Indications